f-bn/postgresql-server-role/README.md

 ***Work-in-progress***

 This Ansible role is designed to deploy and configure standalone PostgreSQL instance(s) on target servers.

-This role is a new version of my previous [role](https://github.com/f-bn/postgresql-server-role) with the objective of providing a more featureful "all-in-one" oriented stack to manage PostgreSQL instances (users, databases, extensions), but also looking to remove uneeded complexity (i.e no more multi-OS support, remove support of testing version deployment...).
+*NOTE: This role is an updated version of my [previous role](https://github.com/f-bn/postgresql-server-role) with the objective of providing a more featureful "all-in-one stack" to manage PostgreSQL instances (like users, databases and extensions), but also looking to remove uneeded complexity (i.e no multi-OS support, remove support of testing version deployment...).*

 **Table of Contents**